jazorp/jazorp/README.md

 }
 ```

-An address validator can be formed as follows:
+An `Address` validator can be formed as follows:

 ```java
 import static io.github.jazorp.Validators.*;